Better networking of forest ecosystems in the Taï-Grebo-Sapo region in Côte d’Ivoire and Liberia

-Lead executing agency: Côte d’Ivoire: Ministère de la Salubrité, de l’Environnement et du Développement Durable (MINSEDD); Liberia: Ministry of Planning and Economic Affairs (MPEA)
+Lead executing agency: Côte d’Ivoire: Ministère de l’Environnement et du Développement Durable (MINEDD); Liberia (Ministry of Planning and Economic Affairs (MPEA)

-The West African countries Côte d’Ivoire and Liberia are rich in terms of biodiversity and raw materials.
-The exploitation of natural resources and expanding agricultural activities are increasing the pressure on natural forests and biodiversity hot spots, i.e. regions with a large number of endemic and potentially endangered plant and animal species.
+The West African countries of Côte d’Ivoire and Liberia are rich in terms of biodiversity and natural resources.
+Their exploitation of natural resources and expanding agricultural activities are increasing the pressure on natural forests and biodiversity hot spots, i.e. regions with a large number of endemic and potentially endangered plant and animal species.

-- Informing local people in the Taï-Grebo corridor region about land-use planning decisions and ensuring that they are involved.
+- Informing local people in the Taï/Grebo-Krahn corridor region about land-use planning decisions and ensuring that they are involved.

 - Using regional land use development plans to govern the sustainable management of the ecological corridors from the social, economic and environmental perspectives.

 - Strengthening the capacity of Liberian and Ivorian stakeholders in the cross-border management of the protected areas, natural resources and ecological corridors by offering joint forums for dialogue, continuing education and by working out agreements.

 - Improving the effectiveness of the management systems for the protected areas by introducing and consolidating internationally recognised management tools.

 Conceptually, the project complements a partner project of the KfW Development Bank (Kreditanstalt für Wiederaufbau) and the Ivorian Ministry of Environment for the protection of biodiversity in the Taï/Grebo-Krahn/Sapo rainforest complex.
 With additional financing from the European Union, it implements the funding programme of the West African Economic and Monetary Union for the Conservation of Forest Ecosystems in West Africa (PAPFor) in Côte d’Ivoire and Liberia.